Vickisen/VictoriasQuiz/ASSIGNMENT2_FEEDBACK.md

-Hi Victoria!.
+Hi Victoria

 Wow!
-This was a beautiful and well flowing exeperience, both in terms of game play and code.
-Extremeley well done.
+This was a beautiful and well flowing experience, both in terms of game play and code.
+Extremely well done.

 11/10, Välgodkänt.
 The organisation, the use of functions, the cleanliness of the code - it shows a deep understanding of professional development.

-I'm struggling to offer any advice at all,the only comment I have is about code style conventions and it's not a critisism.
+I'm struggling to offer any advice at all, the only comment I have is about code style conventions and it's not a critisism.
 This is beyond excellent, and well beyond what is required for this class and waaaayy beyond what was required for assignment2.

-I'm not what you hhave planned for assignment 3, but this project would be perfect as it is.
+I'm not sure what you have planned for assignment 3, but this project would be perfect as it is.

 *************************************